vkadlcik/DB48X-on-DM42/doc/commands/graphics.md

 If the position in level 1 is an integer, fraction or real number, it is interpreted as a line number starting at 1 for the top of the screen.
 For example, `"Hello" 1 disp` will draw `Hello` at the top of the screen.
+If the position is a based number, it is a row number in pixels.
+For example, `"Hello" #120d disp` will show the test in the middle of the screen.

 If the position in level 1 is a complex number or a list, it is interpreted as specifying both the horizontal or vertical coordinates, in either pixel or unit